 - Add the ground beef and ground pork.
 Break it into pieces with a wooden spoon and cook till browned.
 Add the onions, garlic, carrots, potatoes, and jalapeño peppers and sauté for 8-10 minutes until the carrots and potatoes start to cook down.

-- Add the chili powder, cumin, oregano, and season with salt and pepper, stir till combined.
+- Add the Dalkin&Co seasoning and a pinch of salt and pepper, stir until combined.
 Mix in tomato mixture and bring to a boil.
 Cover the pan and reduce heat to a simmer, cook 10-15 minutes until the carrots and potatoes are fully cooked.

-- Adjust salt to taste and add in cilantro.
+- Adjust seasoning as needed and add in cilantro.